rust-lang/funding/design-docs/exploration.md

 - Has a nice synergy with companies paying people to do implementation work, while also contributing to paying maintainers that unblock that work.

 **Cons**:
-- The maintainer would have less time for general maintenance work
+- The maintainer would have less time for general maintenance work.

 ### A2: Funding people/teams/areas/work
 [a2]: #A2-Funding-peopleteamsareaswork